 HubSpot’s communication focus really shines with its contact outreach options.
 HubSpot integrates with your email provider, allowing agents to email straight from a contact’s profile.
 You can schedule these emails, utilize HubSpot’s real-time email analytics to track when your contacts are opening your messages and what they’re doing with them after they open them.

 With a paid upgrade, you can also make calls straight from your dashboard, take notes on all your interactions, and even invite your contacts to schedule appointments with you using their Google Calendar integration.

-Overall, this a great platform for agents who want a customized communication experience with each of their contacts.
-If you thrive on details, Hubspot is a great choice.
+Overall, this is a great platform for agents who want a customized communication experience with each of their contacts.
+If you thrive on details, HubSpot is a great choice.